 September is prime whale watching season across Australia's eastern coast.
 Budget-friendly and local options to catch these magnificent mammals include Sydney, Hervey Bay, Gold Coast and Fraser Island, but for something different, try Great Oyster Bay in Freycinet.

-It's a fabulous spot to catch humpback and southern right whales migrating north this month and 3-day breaks start for under $500 per person.
+It's a fabulous spot to catch humpback and southern right whales migrating north this month and being shoulder season, it doesn't attact too many tourists.

 - September weather: 11–17℃, spring.

-- Top September events: Whale migration, Junction Arts Festival (5–9 September), Great Eastern Wine Weekend (8–9 September), Tamar Valley Writers Festival (14–16 September) and Blooming Tasmania Flower and Garden Festival (22–23 September).
+- Top September events: Whale migration, Junction Arts Festival, Great Eastern Wine Weekend and Blooming Tasmania Flower and Garden Festival (21-22 September).